-Application credentials are a short-lived access token obtained via OAuth 2.0 that allow access to ready-to-use services such as basemap layers, search, and routing.
+Application credentials grant a short-lived access token, generated via OAuth 2.0, authorizing your application to access ready-to-use services, such as basemap layers, search, and routing.

 Use application credentials when you want to:

-- Access ready-to-use services but want a more secure process with a short-lived token.
+- Access ready-to-use services with a more secure process and a short-lived token.

 - Provide access to services without requiring users to have an ArcGIS account.

-The choice of which type of authentication to implement is mostly dependent upon the resources required by your application.
+The choice of which type of authentication to implement is primarily dependent upon the resources required by your application.
 Also consider the strengths and limitations of the API or SDK technology on which your application is built.
 Your choice of authentication method is also affected by the API with which you build your application.
-ArcGIS APIs contain a built in
+For example, ArcGIS Runtime APIs provide an